LearnByCloning/LearnJava/01-Introduction/Labs/03/README.md

 ### What you need to do:
 - Google about IDEs.
 Figure out what they do and why they make programming easier.
 - Find and install an IDE to your liking.
-(Don't worry about advanced features for now - you can always switch)
+(We recommend IntelliJ IDEA, and this is what we'll be using in following tutorials)

 ### Conclusion:
 - Check and see if your IDE is installed and working.